ipfs-inactive/examples/examples/snapshots/readme.md

-## Backups
+## Snapshots
-Lets take a quick look at how ipfs can be used to keep basic backups.
+Lets take a quick look at how ipfs can be used to take basic snapshots.

 Save your directory:
 ```